Course details

 • Supporting clients with intellectual disabilities and neurodevelopmental conditions (e.g. Rett syndrome)

-• Schizophrenia, psychosis, hallucinations, delusions, intellectual disability, Rett syndrome, warning signs of a crisis
+• Schizophrenia, psychosis, hallucinations, delusions, learning disabilities, Rett syndrome, crisis warning signs

 Learning objectives